Eaglemont: Mount Eagle and Glenard Estates

-The Mount Eagle and Glenard estates were both planned by architects Walter Burley Griffin and Marion Mahony Griffin.
+The Mount Eagle and Glenard estates were both planned jointly by Walter Burley Griffin and Marion Mahony Griffin.
 Their design approach featured curved street layouts following the land's topography, integration of communal green spaces, and open front gardens without high fences, in keeping with the garden suburb philosophy.

 The Mount Eagle Estate includes several Arts and Crafts-style dwellings set among mature gardens.
 Mount Eagle Road is a key example of the estate's character, noted for its elevated sites, canopy trees, and visual cohesion.

 The Glenard Estate, adjacent to Mount Eagle, also incorporates curvilinear streets and native landscaping.
 Many homes retain features such as Knitlock brickwork, timber porches, and detailing characteristic of the Griffin and Lippincott influence.
 Glenard Drive is the principal street of the estate.
-The Griffins themselves lived at 23 Glenard Drive in a small Knitlock house named Pholiota, located next to the home of fellow architect Roy Lippincott.
+The Griffins lived at 'Pholiota', at 23 Glenard Drive in a small knitlock house, located next to the home of Roy Lippincott, an architect, Walter's brother-in-law and his employee.

 Ivanhoe Views Estate

 South of the Griffin-planned areas lies the Ivanhoe Views Estate, developed primarily during the interwar period.
-This precinct features detached houses in styles such as English Domestic Revival, Spanish Mission, and Californian Bungalow.
+This precinct features detached houses in styles such as English Domestic Revival, Spanish Mission, and California Bungalow.
 Key streets retain low front fences, mature gardens, and consistent architectural detailing including hipped terracotta roofs and clinker brick façades.
 Charlton Road is a particularly intact example from the estate, recognised for its elevated garden settings, architectural cohesion, and high streetscape integrity.
 Its location near the estate's high point offers sweeping views and well-preserved examples of the Old English revival style.
 The Ivanhoe Views Estate is listed on the Victorian Heritage Database for its cultural and aesthetic significance, and for demonstrating the suburban ideals of the interwar period.